r-lib/remotes/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/r-lib/remotes/master.svg)](https://codecov.io/github/r-lib/remotes?branch=master)

-Download and install R packages stored in GitHub, BitBucket, or plain subversion or git repositories.
+Download and install R packages stored in GitHub, Bitbucket, or plain subversion or git repositories.
 This package is a lightweight replacement of the `install_*` functions in [`devtools`](https://github.com/r-lib/devtools).
 Indeed most of the code was copied over from `devtools`.